Type-Moon resources

 A set of musou games from 2016 and 2018 respectively, available worldwide on Steam, Playstation 4, and Nintendo Switch.
 The conflicts on the moon have settled down, and it's ready to start hosting new life.
 But who created the Moon Cell in the first place, and for what purpose?
 Who gets to decide what is real or not?

-These are, frankly, not very good games.
+These are, frankly, not good games.
 The gameplay is a powerful narcotic, the story being told isn't suited to the style of game it's being told through, and they're unusually short compared to other Fate games and feel rushed as a result.
-The emotional core and character writing chops of the previous games are absolutely still there though, and the characters have wormed themselves into my brain despite everything.
+But they're still Type-Moon games, and two thirds in you'll realize they still got you again.
 I don't recommend paying more than like €10 for these games, but I highly recommend looking up the story segments on youtube.

 Fate/EXTRA Last Encore